luciferchase/luciferchase.github.io/_posts/2021-03-28-day-1-my-experience-in-1-afsb-dehradun-lucifer-chase.md

 See, everything is available in the internet if you look hard enough.
 All these *coaching institutes* are worthless.
 All you need is a goal and desire to achieve that, and you won't need to spend a dime on this *coaching institutes*

 Sure enough, we got all we needed to practice and prepare.
-There are so many PPDT and TAT - Thematic appereciation test, pictures available in the internet.
+There are so many PPDT and TAT - Thematic appreciation test, pictures available in the internet.
 Same goes for WAT - Word Association Test.
 You will get all the details for SD - Self Description and PIQ - Personal Information Questionnaire.
 For OIR - Officer Intelligence Rating, bank logical reasoning questions are sufficient.
 In short, everything is available in the internet.

 # Day - 1: Screen-In